 The photo shows the paper sandwich fender part and the wheel making step, all in one go.

 Much easier to show you a photo than to try to describe it.
-If you’re a bloke, its more than likely to ignore the instructions anyway.

 Notice how I have clamped the work-piece with a backing board.
 If you have a drill press, I recommend the slowest speed setting, otherwise the fly cutter gets really hot and will burn the wood.